youchen-363/creaition-story-forge/README.md

 API_HOST=0.0.0.0
 API_PORT=8002
 ```

-You can refer to `backend/.env.example` for the full list of required variables.
 Get your Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey), and Supabase keys from your project settings dashboard.

 ---